Have you ever walked into a showroom where the salesman was so pushy you couldn’t wait to get out?

 You – This pronoun makes the person feel more fully involved.

 Free – Who doesn’t want free things?
 Remember the reciprocity rule.

 Save – Everyone wants to save money.
 Give a higher price than lower it.

 New – We want a product that has new features.

 Proven – It assures the client that they’re not taking risks.

-Easy – Let me show you how easy is to use this product.
+Easy – Let me show you how easy it is to use this product.